 To raise awareness of social and legal issues of concern to the gay, lesbian, bisexual and transgender community and those who support them; to increase inclusiveness and enrich the diversity of our student body; and to promote the professional development and academic interests of the law school community.

 Promotes professional competence, provides services to students and the community, and strives to achieve excellence within the legal profession.

 Promotes a high standard of professional ethics and culture in this and other law schools and in the profession at large.

-An organization of George Mason School of Law students, faculty, and staff that strives to foster the spiritual lives of Catholics at Mason Law.
+An organization of Antonin Scalia Law School, George Mason University students, faculty, and staff that strives to foster the spiritual lives of Catholics at Scalia Law.

 Provides students with opportunities to develop their trial practice skills and gain litigation experience, through simulated curricular and extra-curricular courtroom exercises.

 Recognizes the common needs, interests, and problems of women law students and members of the legal profession, sponsoring career panels and lectures focusing on women’s issues, open to all students.